Those mysterious childrens coffins in Edward IV’s vault….

 edward-iv-tomb-st-georges

-Back in 2016 I was much intrigued by a story that had been hanging around for some time that when Edward’s IV’s vault and coffin were discovered in 1790 in St Georges Chapel, an adjoining vault was also discovered which was thought may have contained the coffins of two of Edward’s children – George who died aged 2, and Mary who died aged 14.
-This vault was not explored although a ledger stone was laid with George’s name thereon over the vault.
-A drawing/diagram that was made at that time is on St George’s timeline clearing showing the ledger stone with the inscription.
+Back in 2016 I was much intrigued by a story which had been hanging around for some time that mentioned when Edward IV’s vault and coffin were discovered in 1790 in St George’s Chapel, an adjoining vault was also discovered, which at the time was speculated may have contained the coffins of two of Edward’s children, George who died age two in March 1479, possibly of the plague (of which there was an outbreak at the time and described by contemporaries as the Great Death) and Mary who died 23 May 1482 aged fourteen, at her mother’s favourite residence, Greenwich Palace.
+This vault was not explored although a ledger stone with George’s name inscribed thereon was laid over it.
+A drawing made at the time can be found on St George’s timeline clearly showing the ledger stone with inscription.

-However in 1810, during further work being made at St George’s, the actual lead coffins of George and Mary were discovered in another part of the chapel in the area known then as Wolsey’s Chapel and now as the Albert Memorial Chapel.
-These were easily identifiable because George’s lead coffin was inscribed with
+However in 1810, during further work being made at St George’s, the actual lead coffins of George and Mary were discovered in another part of the chapel in the area known then as Wolsey’s Chapel but now known as the Albert Memorial Chapel.
+These coffins were easily identifiable because George’s was inscribed with

 serenissimus princeps Georgius filius tercius Christianissimi principis Edvardi iiij”

 When Mary’s coffin was examined it was found she was “enveloped in numerous folds of cere-cloth closely packed with cords” (2).
-Finally George and Mary were laid to rest in the small vault adjoining their father’s but frustratingly no mention was made as to whether there were any other coffins in there (3).
+Finally, on Friday 30th of July 1813, George and Mary were laid to rest in the small vault adjoining their father’s but frustratingly no mention was made as to whether the vault contained any other coffins.
 Might this indicate there were none?
-Indeed would there have been room?
+Indeed would there have been room for new burials if there had been?

 IMG_0003